zamwon/PokemonApi/README.md

 - Thymeleaf

 ## Setup
-Application provide two method of data delivery.
-User can :
+Application provide two method of usage:
-"Choose data loading method -> "type" - for cmd input, "file" - for loading data from file: "

-- type in String input and charactersLookedFor from commandLine, "type" -> Provide string: "string" -> Provide character you want look for (as string): "charactersLokedFor";
-- load this data from file -> "file"
+- "Choose http://localhost:8080/swagger-ui.html method ->  for using Swagger UI documentaton;

+- "Choose http://localhost:8080/ method ->  for entering INDEX page.
+Now you can navigate with buttons or use those endpoints:

 ## Contact